autodesk-platform-services/aps-autodesk.docs.api-postman.collection/Packages API/README.md

 ## Instructions to run the Postman collection are as below

 ### Setup Postman environment and Authorization
-- Import Postman environment & collection, please setup the following environment vialables,
+- Import Postman environment & collection, please setup the following environment variables,
     - client_id:     APS App Id.
     - client_secret: APS App Secret.
     - x-user-id: The autodeskId for an ACC user account.